 When Michelle Browner first visited the Eastern Sierra, she found a landscape that spoke to her soul.
-In particular, the area around Benton drew her in – with its charming, quiet character, spectacular ridges crowned with pinion pine, and the smell of the high desert abloom with sage.
+In particular, the area around Benton drew her in – with its charming, quiet character, high mountain silhouettes behind wide-open valleys, and the fragrance of the high desert abloom with sage.
 The region was a piece of history come alive.

 To Michelle Browner, Black Lake was something truly unique.
 “From the beginning, I felt very deeply that this was a special place,” she recounts.
 “When I first saw the Adobe Valley, I already had the idea in my mind that I wanted to do whatever I could to conserve it.”

 Michelle felt that she, “could not, and would not ever want to have the land around Black Lake developed.”
 So when the parcel went up for sale nearly twenty years ago, she jumped at the chance to purchase Black Lake and the surrounding meadows.

 Concerned about the valley’s long-term future, in 2014 Michelle Browner approached Eastern Sierra Land Trust to consider options that would conserve Black Lake long beyond her lifetime.
 “I decided that I wanted to make an outright land donation to the Land Trust, to ensure that the property would remain protected forever,” Michelle explained.

 Thanks to Michelle Browner, the future of this unique place is now secure.
 ESLT’s Black Lake Preserve – along with its important wildlife habitat, geologic history, and other conservation values – will remain wild and open for generations to come.